onkar69483/AutoScalingCloudSim/README.md

 **1. ClassNotFoundException**
 - Ensure cloudsim-3.0.3.jar is in the lib directory
-- Check your classpath includes both the compiled classes and the jar
+- Check your classpath includes both the compiled classes and the jar files

-**2. Compilation Errors**
+**2. Blank Results Page**
-- Make sure you're using Java 11+
+- Make sure the simulation completes successfully before results are generated
-- Verify all source files are included in compilation

-**3. No Results Generated**
 - Check if the `results` directory exists and is writable
+- Verify that the CI/CD pipeline is properly copying simulation results to the docs directory

+**3. GitHub Pages Not Updating**
+- Confirm the GitHub Pages source is set to the gh-pages branch
+- Check workflow run logs for deployment errors